A Guide to Change Management Process

 6. Make It Happen

 An approved change sitting in your inbox does nothing.
-Execution is where the rubber meets the road.

 - Update drawings.